fsminecrafter/Logitech-Wheel-upgrader/README.md

 *   Linux uinput errors → ensure user has permission (sudo modprobe uinput and group membership).

 *   Arduino sketch not responding → power-cycle Arduino.

+*  Wheel not centered?
+Adjust the Offset by opening the wheeldriver.py in a editor.

 ### Notes